-Annual Action Plan 2021 As required, the County held two public hearings during the action plan process and held a 30-day public comment period for the draft action plan that was circulated prior to adoption.
+As required, the County held two public hearings during the action plan process and held a 30-day public comment period for the draft action plan that was circulated prior to adoption.
 In addition, each of the participating jurisdictions in the urban county held their own public hearings.
 Any comments that were received have been attached to the Action Plan with individual City Council Meeting Minutes.

-County of San Joaquin: December 18, 2020 and May 4, 2021 - No comments were received.
+County of San Joaquin: December 15, 2022 and May 2, 2023 - Comments to be updated

-City of Escalon: March 15, 2021 - No comments were received
+City of Escalon: March 6, 2023 - No comments were received

-City of Lathrop: March 8, 2021 - No comments were received
+City of Lathrop: February 13, 2023 - No comments were received

-City of Manteca: March 2, 2021 - No comments were received
+City of Manteca: April 4, 2023 - No comments were received

-City of Ripon: February 11, 2021 - No comments were received
+City of Ripon: March 14, 2023 - No comments were received

-City of Tracy: March 16, 2021 - No comments were received
+City of Tracy: March 7, 2023 - No comments were received